 - Prevent the accumulation of clog-causing debris in gutter systems with gutter guards.

 - Make sure gutter downspouts terminate onto splash blocks or run into a leader that extends away from the foundation.

 - Be certain that window wells are clean, drain quickly, and (if needed) have plastic covers to repel water.
 A recessed basement entryway should have a working drain and, if necessary, a cover.

 - Instead of allowing water to go directly into the sewer or to run into the street, direct your downspouts toward a vegetated area, such as your garden or lawn.

 - Consider installing rain barrels or cisterns to collect the water so you can save some rain for a sunny day.

-We face a growing concern about our dwindling water resources and it is everyone’s responsibility to conserve and reuse water as much as possible.
+We face growing concern about our dwindling water resources, and it is everyone’s responsibility to conserve and reuse water as much as possible.
 This helps preserve the clean water we need for drinking and cooking.
 Preventing roof runoff doesn’t just protect your home and landscaping.
 It is an easy way to help preserve water, reduce the risks of flood and drought, protect vital ecosystems and maintain healthy waterways.